The Best Neighborhoods in Brooklyn - A Data-Driven Guide

 Greenpoint is a former industrial area that has undergone significant transformation over the past 10 to 15 years.
 The old industrial spaces have been converted into luxury apartments, while the surrounding areas feature row homes that are generally more affordable than brownstones.
 These repurposed warehouse spaces offer interesting amenities to the neighborhood, including one of our favorites—Space Club.

 Commuting can be challenging, as the G train is the only subway line with a stop directly in Greenpoint.
-However, the ferry is a convenient option if you're located close to the waterfront.
+However, the ferry is a convenient option if you're near the waterfront.

 Park Slope

 Park Slope has the strongest brand of any Brooklyn Neighborhood.
 It has blocks and blocks of idyllic Brownstones and access to Prospect Park.
-With the most 2 bedroom apartment sales, the volume of this neighborhood is evident.
-Along 4th Avenue, there are a plethora of new high rises that bring high rise amenities.
-Along Prospect Park and Grand Army Plaza you’ll find the highest density of Co-Ops and pre-war high rises.
+With the most 2-bedroom apartment sales, this neighborhood's volume is evident.
+Along 4th Avenue, there are a plethora of new high rises that bring high-rise amenities.
+Along Prospect Park and Grand Army Plaza, you’ll find the highest density of Co-Ops and pre-war high rises.
 Brownstones line every block in between.

-Transit times are a bit longer, especially to midtown but the neighborhood has a lot to offer.
-If you’re searching in multiple neighborhoods, this likely going to be on your list.
+Transit times are a bit longer, especially to Midtown, but the neighborhood has a lot to offer.
+If you’re searching in multiple neighborhoods, this is likely going to be on your list.

 Prospect Heights